Outdoor Mud Kitchen Ideas

 - What happens when you add water?
 Sand?
 Dirt?

 - How does it feel when you mix it / touch it?

 - How many cups do you need to fill the bowl?

 - When will you know it is full?

 Children can begin to learn about volume and capacity by filling and pouring different containers.
 Through their own play they can explore pouring different shaped and sized containers one into the other, giving them the opportunity to explore and develop an understanding of capacity and volume.
 Pouring and mixing can also be a natural and spontaneous way for children to build core muscle and strength which is essential to acquire the physical dexterity to write.
 It is also great for sensory play and to explore how dirt changes as water and/or sand or other items are mixed in with it.
 Children can use their imaginations and even work collaboratively with others to create spectacular pies, cakes or meals.
 Giving their ‘food’ to others is a natural way for children to begin to practice sharing with others.

-It’s the perfect activity for a hot sunny day!
-Just make sure the children are wearing old clothes as things can get messy. 🙂
+It’s the perfect activity for a hot sunny day or a cold drizzly one!
+Just make sure the children are wearing old clothes or waterproofs as things can get messy. 🙂

 Add in flowers, plants, and spices for children to make other creations in the mud kitchen and to provide additional sensory experiences.
 Other plants and spices from your garden and cupboard such as lavender, rosemary, thyme or roses, that have strong smells are perfect for allowing children to mix up potions or add to their mud pies.
 Measuring cups and measuring spoons would also give children the opportunity to explore measurement.
 If you have plastic balancing scales, children could use those in the mud kitchen for children to explore weight and mass.